mazzapaolo/trees-generator/README.md

 # Trees Generator
-Trees generator using the space colonization algorithm based on Yocto/GL Library
+Trees generator using the space colonization algorithm